OUR RELATIONSHIP WITH McDONALD'S

 The first Ronald McDonald House opened on October 15, 1974 in Philadelphia thanks to Dr. Audrey Evans and Philadelphia Eagles’ player Fred Hill.
 Fred’s daughter, Kim, had leukemia and as a result of their experience with the illness, took the opportunity to provide a place for all families who may need to travel to give their own children the highest level of care.
 The McDonald’s owner/operators in Philadelphia made the first House possible by donating proceeds from the sale of Shamrock Shakes.

-Omaha’s local McDonald’s restaurants support Ronald McDonald Charities in Omaha by providing us financial help for specific projects or events, volunteer and in-kind support.
+The restaurants supporting our House do so by sponsoring specific projects or events – including being the Title Sponsor at our golf tournament – volunteer and in-kind support.
 Throughout the year, McDonald’s restaurants in Omaha host fundraisers inside and outside the restaurants.
-During the holiday shopping season, local McDonald’s restaurants coordinate a Giving Tree campaign to collect household items for the House.
-This makes it easy for the community to get involved and support Ronald McDonald House Charities in Omaha.
+Local McDonald’s restaurants also coordinate a Living Tree campaign to collect household items for the House.
+This makes it easy for the community to get involved and support our families.